Get an Iowa Real Estate Salesperson License

 - If you do not pass, you must retake the examination before you can be licensed.
 Submit a new registration form and the appropriate fee to PSI and schedule an appointment to retake the examination.

 An applicant applying for an original salesperson license must provide evidence of successful completion of the following courses:

 This course work must be completed during the 12 months prior to license application.
+These classes must be taken in person or virtual via a live camera.
 This education is in addition to the 60–hour salesperson pre-license course.
 These courses can be taken in any order.